GalMunGral/galmungal.github.io/theoretical-minimum.md

 To create UI software, we need a system that provides development-time and runtime support for UIs, commonly referred to as a UI toolkit.
 In the case of Web developmemnt, the toolkit is simply the browser itself.

 ### Core functions
-- Hierarchy management: Create, maintain, tear down tree of interactor objects
+#### Hierarchy management
+Create, maintain, tear down tree of interactor objects Hierarchy Management l Swing interfaces are trees of components l To make something appear, you must add it to the tree l Swing takes care of many of the details from there l Screen redraw l Input dispatch
 - Geometry management: Dealing with coordinate systems and on-screen bounds of interactors
 - Interactor status/information management: Is this interactor visible?
 Is it active?
 ### Output